sunfishcode/mustang/c-gull/README.md

 In "take-charge" mode, c-gull takes charge of the process, handling program startup (via origin) providing `malloc` (via c-scape), and other things.

-In "coexist-witht-libc" mode, c-gull can be used as a drop-in (partial) libc replacement in non-mustang builds, provided you're using nightly Rust.
+In "coexist-with-libc" mode, c-gull can be used as a drop-in (partial) libc replacement in non-mustang builds, provided you're using nightly Rust.
 To use it, just change your typical libc dependency in Cargo.toml to this: